 This is in line with Ofwat assumptions laid out in the methodology with actuals for lines 21, 31, 33.
-Again, for AMP8, we are assuming the same WACC as AMP7, reflecting a lower cost of embedded debt, compensated by an increase in the risk free rate (and corresponding Total Market Return, leaving Equity Risk Premium unchanged).
+For AMP8, we are reflecting a lower cost of embedded debt, compensated by an increase in the risk free rate (and corresponding Total Market Return, leaving Equity Risk Premium unchanged) as per the Notional company.